necrolyte2/beast_whip/README.md

 ## TODO:

-- beagle_optimiser: Put time taken to generate the estimate beside each estimate
 - beagle_optimiser: Output options that will be run so people can see in case they want to exclude some